jboss-developer/jboss-eap-quickstarts/jaxws-pojo/README.md

 jaxws-pojo: An POJO JAX-WS Web Service
 ==================================================
 Author: R Searls
 Level: Beginner
 Technologies: JAX-WS
 Summary: The `jaxws-pojo` quickstart is a working example of the web service endpoint created from a POJO.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?